Lagrangian fillings for Legendrian links of finite or affine Dynkin type: Lagrangian fillings for Legendrian links of finite or affine type

-Let us ignore the shaded regions whose union is tame under perturbation, see \S~\ref{section:annular Ngraphs}, then it is obvious that the resulting $N$-graph becomes $\tilde\ngraph(a,b,b)$ in Figure~\ref{figure:degenerated 4-graph} after a sequence of Legendrian mutations. \end{proof}
+Let us ignore the shaded regions whose union is tame under perturbation, see \S~\ref{section:annular Ngraphs}, then it is obvious that the resulting $N$-graph together with a set of one cycles become $(\ngraph_\degen(p,q,r),\nbasistilde_\degen(p,q,r))$ in Figure~\ref{figure:degenerated 4-graph} after a sequence of Legendrian mutations. \end{proof}